DavidRieman/WheelMUD/docs/Development/Eventing.md

 Maybe the character is in combat.
 Or dead, or unconscious.
 Or currently immobilized by a spell.
 Maybe the character is in a mini-game and have to exit that mode first.
 Instead of all these, and an infinitely expanding number of _other_ future cases, having to be modifications of the Core movement code: The event system allows movement code to remain focused on movement.
 Similarly, the systems which cancel impact movement get to declaratively describe this effect close to where it matters.
-For example, an ImmobilizationEffect on a player can listen to requests of the player it is attached to, and cancel them as appropriate.
+For example, an ImmobilizationEffect on a player can listen to requests of the player it is attached to, and cancel them as appropriate until the effect has expired.

 ## Extensibility
 In the examples shown above, it is clear to see that _some_ of these systems may be eligible to be game-system-agnostic, Core systems.